prashantkumarpro/JavaScript-intervew-questions/README.md

 - **Pass by value** copies the actual value.
 Changes to one copy do not affect the other.
 - **Pass by reference** passes the memory address.
 Changes to the reference affect the original object or array.

-This concept is important for working with objects and arrays in JavaScript, as modifying one reference affects all references to the same object.

-Let me know if you need more examples or clarification!